zhanxw/rvtests/README.md

 * Why SKAT Q-values reported by rvtests are different from the SKAT R package?

 We strictly follow the notations in the SKAT publication ([Wu et al. (2011) AJHG](http://www.hsph.harvard.edu/skat/)).
 However, in SKAT R package, its implementation is slightly different.
-For example, in quantitative trait anlaysis, Q is divided by (2 * \hat{sigma2}) in the R package, but not in rvtests.
+For example, in quantitative trait analysis, Q is divided by (2 * \hat{sigma2}) in the R package, but not in rvtests.
-Although Q values can be different, the P-values from the two software packges should match (only in rare cases, numerical accrucy may cause minor differences).
+Although Q values can be different, the P-values from the two software packages should match (only in rare cases, numerical accuracy may cause minor differences).

 * How rvtests handle multi-allelic variants?

-In rvtests, we focus on bi-allelic variants, and thus treat multi-allelic variants as bi-allelic variants.
+In rvtests, we focus on bi-allelic variants, and thus by-default treat multi-allelic variants as bi-allelic variants.
 Any genotype that includes other than reference allele and the first alternative allele will be treated as missing.
-For example, when reference allele is 'A' and alternative alleles are 'T/G', genotype '0/2' will be treated as a missing genotype.
+For example, when the reference allele is 'A' in the VCF REF column and the alternative alleles are 'T,G' in the VCF ALT column, the genotype '0/2' will be treated as a missing genotype.

 * How to adjust for multiple comparisons?